Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **Improvemnts**
 - Added particles when using some ice and amber abilities
 - Increased flight altitude when using the third ability of the rain stone during rainy weather
 - The solar healing ability now heals all allies only if the player presses SHIFT.
-Otherwise, it only heals the player himself.
+Otherwise, it only heals the player himself

 **API changes**
 - *N/A*